aleksasiriski/jellyfin-rffmpeg/README.md

 ### Workers

-[Workers](https://github.com/aleksasiriski/rffmpeg-worker) must have access to Jellyfin's `/config/transcodes` and `/config/data/subtitles` directories.
+Workers must have access to Jellyfin's `/config/transcodes` and `/config/data/subtitles` directories.
 It's recommended to setup [NFS share](https://github.com/aleksasiriski/jellyfin-rffmpeg/blob/master/docker-compose.example.yml) for this.

+For a worker docker image you can use [this](https://github.com/aleksasiriski/rffmpeg-worker).

 #### Adding new workers